-Burgeoning entrepreneurs will quickly notice that most business spaces are pretty crowded and competing with businesses years ahead of your is tough.
-So what should you do?
-Well, if you don’t want to be one of the 95% of businesses that fail each year (eek!), a good place to start is with a value chain analysis.
+One of the first challenges you face as a burgeoning entrepreneur is finding a market that isn’t saturated with clone businesses.
+Diving in and competing with established companies is tough, especially if you haven’t figured out how to differentiate your business.
+So, what should you do?
+Well, if you don’t want to be among the 95% of businesses that fail each year (eek!), a good place to start is with a value chain analysis.

-This is all about offering the lowest possible price for your customers.
-Organizations that operate a cost leadership strategy are extremely efficient.
-They use the minimum amount of resources and work with cheaper materials to keep the overall price of their product or service down.
+Cost advantage is about offering the lowest possible price for your customers.
+A cost-advantage model requires extreme efficiency to maintain a high profit margin.
+Organizations that prefer this model use the minimum amount of resources and work with cheaper materials to control business costs.

-Leading on a differentiation strategy is tricky because you need to supply a product or service that no one else offers.
-This means you’ll need to dedicate a lot of time and effort to innovation, research, and product patenting or trademarking.
-Once you have that unique product, brand or service though, you can charge a premium.
+A differentiation strategy is more difficult because it involves providing a niche product or benefit that isn’t easy for competitors to replicate.
+Strong differentiation means putting a lot of effort into innovation, research, and the protection of intellectual property.
+Once you have that unique product, brand, or service, though, you can charge a premium.

-Once you’ve chosen your strategy, you’ll need to conduct some in-depth market research so you can gain a full picture of your competitors and their own offerings.
+Once you choose a strategy, you’ll need to conduct some in-depth market research so you can gain a full picture of your competitors and their offerings.
 Then, you can work out where the opportunity lies and move on to optimizing your value chain.

 What to include in your value chain

-Most organizations, from the minuscule to the mighty, have hundreds — if not thousands — of business activities.
-So to simplify things, American academic and value chain godfather Michael Porter suggests that we should split it into two groups: primary activities and support activities.
+From the minuscule to the mighty, most organizations have hundreds — if not thousands — of business activities.
+So to simplify things, American academic and value chain godfather Michael Porter suggests we split it into two groups: primary activities and support activities.
 He created this diagram to illustrate his point:

-Primary activities refer to tasks that are directly related to creating and delivering the product or service.
-And there are five of them:
+Primary activities are tasks related to creating and distributing the product or service.
+The five primary activities include:

-This refers to the journey of materials/resources from the supplier to you.
+- Inbound logistics: the journey of materials or resources from the supplier to your business

-How the product or service is promoted and sold to your target audience.
+- Marketing and sales: how the product or service is promoted and sold to your target audience

-The support you offer the customer, include training, guarantees and post-sale care.
+- Services: the support you offer the customer, including training, guarantees, and post-sale care

-Support activities include everything that helps you carry out your primary activities and gain a competitive advantage.
+Support activities include everything that helps the business carry out its primary activities and gain a competitive advantage.
 They include the following:

-The financial and legal support your business needs to ensure it’s well-positioned to make good business decisions.
-Having a strong firm infrastructure in place also protects you against potential issues that could damage your business’ reputation.
+- Infrastructure: the financial and legal support your company needs to make sound business decisions.
+Having a strong infrastructure in place also protects you from potential issues that could damage your business reputation.

-The process of hiring, training, and managing staff.
-A motivated workforce with low turnover is especially important for businesses that provide in-person services, such as a bar or an airline, where the employees are a key part of the service.
+- Human resource management: the process of hiring, training, and managing staff.
+A motivated workforce with low turnover is vital for businesses that provide in-person services, such as bars, hotels, and airlines.

-Technology can help provide a better service and decrease production costs, which can give you a competitive advantage at various stages throughout the value chain.
+- Technology development: technology can improve service and decrease production costs, which increases competitive advantage at various stages of the value chain.

-How resources and materials are found through various suppliers.
-The aim is to effectively balance quality against cost.
+- Procurement: how the business acquires resources through suppliers.
+The goal is to balance quality and cost.

 What’s the link between primary and support activities?